 Brut Champagne is dry to the taste, with very low levels of sugar left in the bottle.
 Though this has not always been the case.
 Champagne used to be made with considerable amounts of additional sugar added after the second fermentation to adjust the levels of sweetness to suit the day's sweet tooth.
 It wasn't until the mid-1800s that Epernay-based producer Perrier-Jouët decided to craft a Champagne without additional sugar.

 However, this "new" dry style was not quick to catch on given the crisp, tongue drying character.
-Another three decades went by, before Reims producer Pommery would give the brut-style of Champagne a go with greater consumer success.
+Another three decades went by, before Reims producer, Pommery would give the brut-style of Champagne a try with greater consumer success.
 Today Champagne is made in a full spectrum of styles from super sweet to incredibly dry, with label indicators often giving clues to what's inside with references to "extra brut," "brut," "sec" and so on.

 6 Champagne Styles to Know: Bone Dry to Super Sweet